JunhoAn0702/CS338Project-MyFinanceWithRoommates/README.md

 # My Finance with Roommates

 The GUI application, “My Finance with Roommates”, provides a way of keeping track of your daily expenses and other expenses with your roommates.
-In the application, the user can set the number of roommates from initial page, and edit the expense categories anytime.
+In the initial screen of application, the user can either create a new expense or load a saved expense file.
 The user can analyze the monthly expense in various types of charts, and each chart has two types for your individual expense and group expense with your roommates.
-The user can also save/load the data and export the monthly expense to excel spreadsheet.
+The user can also save/load the data.
 After all, this application will help the users to understand what’s really going on with their money.

 # Build instruction:
 1. In the build.xml directory, type “ant cleanall” in command prompt